 - Positive learning environments can also lower teacher turnover rates by 25%

 Community Campus Day

-This signature program occurs annually across each of our Dallas ISD elementary partner schools and is a high-energy opportunity for community investment.
-Campus leadership identify and design a campus enhancement project to implement in collaboration with community volunteers.
-Projects range from aspirational murals to outdoor science classrooms, all of which galvanize community investment and improve campus culture.Get Involved
+This signature program occurs across each of our Dallas ISD elementary partner schools and is a high-energy opportunity for community investment.
+Campus leadership identifies and designs a campus enhancement project to implement in collaboration with community volunteers.
+Projects range from aspirational murals to outdoor science classrooms, all galvanizing community investment and improving campus culture.Get Involved

 Learning Environment Impact

 Campus Projects since 2018

 Campus climate not only sets the tone for every learning experience a child has on our campus, but it also determines what students ultimately believe about their own potential.

 – Katherine Wanserski Eska, Principal, North Dallas High School (formerly of Kramer Elementary)